Skip to content

 Working with nodes

-You’ll find these categories in the Nodes panel on the left side of the workflow builder.
+Nodes are organized into four categories based on the kind of work they perform.
+You'll find them in the Nodes panel on the left side of the workflow builder.

 The Nodes panel shows the default agent types, plus any preconfigured data connectors or LLMs shared with your workspace.